 Taxidermy Mounts for Sale - Bobcat

 Gorgeous full body Bobcat taxidermy mount.
-Mounted in a lounging position with one front leg lying off of the base while the other rests on the base.
-The back legs are both pointed toward the front.
-The expression is curious and the head is turned to look out into the room.
-The coat is very thick, soft and colored in shades of gold, tan, brown and gray.
+This beautiful animal is mounted in a lounging position.
+The front legs are laying off each side of the base and the back legs are both pointed toward the front.
+The expression is curious and the head is turned toward the right.
+The coat is very thick, soft and prettily colored in shades of gold, tan, brown and gray.
 Claws are intact and mouth closed.
-The Bobcat is 32" from the nose to tip of the tail.
-Great detailing throughout earn this mount the taxidermy quality rating, "Excellent".
+The Bobcat is 40" from the nose to tip of the tail.
+This mount is designed to hang on the wall and the hangers are attached.
+Great detailing throughout on this fantastic Bobcat.
+With the beauty and craftsmanship quality, this mount is rated at "Excellent".
 Perfect for the hunting lodge or cabin.

 Weight: 11 lbs.

-Hangs from well anchored screw.
+Hangs from 2 screws, 16" on center.
 Wall hangers attached.